 This week, the Office of Management Budget (OMB) released a memorandum detailing a Federal Zero Trust Strategy in support of Executive Order 14028.
 In its strategy, titled "Moving the U.S. Government Toward Zero Trust Cybersecurity Principles," the OMB doubles down on the Executive Order’s MFA mandate and its centrality to a Zero Trust architecture.
-It also provides more granularity regarding criteria for the MFA technology deployed, among its other provisions.
+It also provides more granularity regarding criteria for the MFA technology deployed, including FIDO MFA, among its other provisions.
 FIDO stands for Fast Identity Online, and refers to the set of secure, interoperable authentication protocols established by the FIDO Alliance.

 The entire Federal Zero Trust Strategy is available as a PDF here.

 The memorandum specifically requires phishing-resistant MFA, integrated at the application layer, for all agency staff, contractors and partners.
 It also must be offered as an option in all public-facing systems within one year from the memo’s publication.
 The guidance drops the hammer on antiquated MFA technologies such as one-time passwords (OTP), push notifications, SMS or voice calls.
 In fact, it eliminates any technology that is predicated on some sort of shared secret as all of these can be attacked at scale using automated tools.
 This parallels recent guidance from the FFIEC and the European Union’s PSD2 requirement for Strong Customer Authentication.